MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Device_Id** - A unique identifier for the device.
 Allows us to identify the distribution of issues across a set of devices.

+- **Data_EditMode** - Indicates whether a sticky note is being accessed in list mode or in a popup window.

 - **Data_EventName** - A unique name of a OneNote's event.
 OneNote events use this custom field to specify a unique name due to an engineering limitation in the past.

 - **Data_ExpirationDate** - A date in numerical format indicates when this event will be stop sending from clients